Friday, October 17, 2008

-Well as I told you I would I went downtown to the rally in Northampton last night opposing the anti-panhandling laws and against the new permits now needed to play music on the street.
-At the bus stop at UMass I came upon this student who was also enroute to the demonstration.
+Well, as I told you I would, I went downtown to the rally in Northampton last night opposing the anti-panhandling laws and against the new permits now needed to legally play music on the street.
+At the bus stop at UMass I came upon this UMass student who was also enroute to the demonstration.

-Why do foolish bankers and investers get multi-billion dollar bailouts while people begging in the streets get laws passed against them?
+Why do foolish bankers and investors get multi-billion dollar bailouts while people begging in the streets get laws passed against them?

 One of those attending was my friend the writer, photographer and radio personality Mary Serreze.